-Michael Stoger and Jeff Smith placed three new climbs up this face Jughandle Mountain during July 2002.
-In 2003 Michael place another route on the face, this time with Mike Teschner.
+Michael Stoger and Jeff Smith placed 3 new climbs up the North Face of Jughandle Mountain during July 2002.
+In 2003, Michael place another route on the face, this time with Mike Teschner.
 Below is a little general information on the peak.
 Click below for specifics.
-Jughandle’s north wall is about 600 feet tall and consists of very good granite.
+Jughandle’s North Wall is about 600 feet tall and consists of very good granite.
 See photos below.
 Mike reports the climbs as follows:

-Access: To reach the peak’s north face hike to Louie Lake [(B)(4)(a)] and then follow the trail on the left side of the lake until you reach the south end lake.
-From the end of the lake hike to a small boulder field and then scramble up a grassy ramp which follows along a 30 foot cliff until you reach the top of the next”level.”
-From this point, cross a large boulder field to the base of the north face.
-It takes about 1 hour from the lake to reach the wall.
+Access: To reach the peak’s North Face, hike to Louie Lake [(B)(4)(a) on Page 138] and then follow the trail on the left side of the lake until you reach the South End of the lake.
+From the South End of the lake, hike to a small boulder field and then scramble up a grassy ramp which follows along a 30-foot cliff until you reach the top of the next “level.”
+From this point, cross a large boulder field to the base of the North Face.
+It takes about an hour to reach the base of the wall from the lake.
 The area in front of the wall offers several walls of very good rock ranging from 50 feet to 100 feet.
-All photos on this page copyright Michael Stoger 2002
+All photos on this page are Copyright Michael Stoger (2002).

 1st pitch (5.10a) climb a smooth, vertical arete just right of a smooth gray slab up to a ledge.
 Small gear and somewhat run out.